What will the weather be like in Edmonton in May?

 Is the site wheelchair-accessible?

-Yes.
-Campus buildings are fully accessible: however, please indicate any requirements during online registration.
+Yes, both the hotels and the Convention Centre are fully accessible: however, please indicate any requirements during online registration.

 Can I choose my roommates in residence?

-Can I have my own room in residence?
+Can I have my own room?

 Will there be Internet access during the CWSF?